Notes on the Geography of Mexico: Guanajuato

 Churrigueresque to the max.

-The church has hardly been changed since built, which is remarkable.
+The church has hardly been changed since built.

-You can here people thinking about it: "mustn't disturb the gold."
+You can hear people thinking: "mustn't disturb the gold."
 It's thick on three altarpieces.
 This one is front and center.

 This one is to the left.